Thursday, December 31, 2009

 Graduating in 1942, he was drafted by the Giants in the third round and quickly became an anchor at tackle.
 Having been granted a dispensation to serve in the military because of his size, Blozis, the son of Lithuanian immigrants, entered the Army as a lieutenant.

 On his first patrol, less than two months after playing his last game on the gridiron, he was killed in the Vosges Mountains during an encounter related to the Battle of the Bulge.
-Lieutenant Alfred Blozis was 26 years old.
+Lieutenant Alfred Blozis was 26 years old."

 The inestimable toll of human loss for our freedom must never be forgotten or taken for granted.
 Their stories are worth reading - just as their lives were worth living.
 We must acknowledge thanks to the survivors and honor the sacrifices made.